EmmanuelOwusu/Cassava-Leaf-Classification/README.md

 This is a project done on classifying cassava leaf diseases.

+# Data

+The dataset can be found at https://www.kaggle.com/emmanuel434/cassava-peroject.

 ## Data Preprocessing

 The image size used is 224 x 224.
 We used horizontal flip, random resized crop,